-The Clinical Psychology Residency is a 12-month full time program that is designed to provide clinical training experiences in one of the emphasis areas of interest, and a minimum of 2 hours of regularly scheduled individual supervision.
-Residents have the opportunity to choose clinical and research activities to fit with their goals and interests through their proposed training plan, which each resident develops in their first month of residency.
-Additionally, Residents work closely with one or more faculty members to develop and execute at least one research project or scholarly project during year.
-In addition to formal supervision, they are also provided with mentorship on professional development throughout the training year.
+The OU Clinical Psychology Residency is a 12-month, full-time program designed to provide clinical training experiences in one of the emphasis areas of interest, as well as scholarly activity and didactic training.
+Residents have the opportunity to choose clinical, scholarly, and didactic activities to fit with their goals and interests through their proposed training plan, which each resident develops in their first month of residency.
+Residents work closely with one or more faculty members to develop and execute at least one scholarly project.
+In addition to formal supervision, they receive mentorship in professional development throughout the training year.

 Training Settings

 A Resident's primary training setting is based on either the Adult or Child/Pediatric area of emphasis.
-The adult emphasis area is the Psycho-Oncology Emphasis and is located at the Stephenson Cancer Center and at the Pediatric Hematology-Oncology Clinic located at Children’s Hospital.
-Likewise, Child psychology emphasis areas including Pediatric Psychology and Child Clinical are located at the Children's Hospital of Oklahoma and the Child Study Center, respectively.
-Each resident has an Emphasis Coordinator all year as well as designated clinical supervisor(s) within each training setting.
-The specific activities, the time spent with each supervisor, and the portion of a year spent in each setting and activity (clinical service, didactics, research) are identified at the beginning of a year in the Resident's Training Plan (RTP), which is jointly composed by the Resident and a faculty supervisor and approved by the Training Director.
+The Psycho-Oncology Emphasis training is offered at the OU Health Stephenson Cancer Center and the Pediatric Hematology-Oncology Clinic at Oklahoma Children’s OU Health.
+The Child Psychology emphasis areas of Pediatric Psychology and Child Clinical are located at the Oklahoma Children's OU Health and the Child Study Center, respectively.
+Each resident has an Emphasis Coordinator throughout the year, as well as designated clinical supervisor(s) in each training setting.

 Training Plan and Evaluation Procedures

 The advanced competencies identified in the RTP are the basis for evaluation.
 Formal evaluations of progress take place two times per year.
-The Resident's progress in each of the activities specified in the training plan is evaluated and feedback is given to the Resident that includes areas of needed improvement or additional experience.
+The Resident's progress in each activity specified in the training plan is evaluated by supervisors, and the Resident receives feedback that includes areas for improvement and additional experience.
 Likewise, the residents provide formal evaluations to their supervisors.

 Psychology Training Faculty

-The Psychology Training Faculty (PTF) are a diverse group of licensed psychologists employed by the OUHSC Department of Psychiatry and/or the OUHSC Department of Pediatrics.
-All of the PTF from the affiliate agencies are appointed as Volunteer Clinical faculty and work in multiple training programs.
-Approximately 31 full-time psychologists belong to the PTF.
-The residents work closely with other medical and allied health professionals in each setting.
+The Psychology Training Faculty (PTF) are a large, diverse group of licensed psychologists employed by the OU College of Medicine, Department of Psychiatry and/or the OU College of Medicine, Department of Pediatrics.
+All PTFs from the affiliate agencies are appointed as Volunteer Clinical faculty and work across multiple training programs.